 - Check your blood sugar as directed by your diabetes care team

-Your diabetes plan is key to managing your diabetes:
+Your type 2 diabetes plan is key to managing your diabetes:

 - Learning about diabetes may help you make healthy choices